NEAL CONAN, HOST:

 OHLEMACHER: Well, we got a statement from a Treasury spokesman on Friday.
 We have not heard from the Treasury secretary.
 We have not heard from the acting commissioner of the Internal Revenue Service.
-The commissioner, during all of this, Douglas Shulman, he stepped down in November.
+The commissioner during all of this, Douglas Shulman, he stepped down in November.
 His term was up.
 IRS commissioners get five-year terms.
 He was appointed by President George W. Bush, and his term ended, so now we have an acting commissioner.
 His name is Steven Miller.
-Turns out he was the deputy commissioner who is directly over Lois Lerner in the tax exempt organization.
+Turns out he was the deputy commissioner who was directly over Lois Lerner in the tax-exempt organization.
 There is one person in between them, so she's two levels below him, but he oversees that section of the agency.

-CONAN: And how - I mean, how much work does this part of the agency do?
+CONAN: And how critic - I mean, how much work does this part of the agency do?
 And do they pick out - you say there was no, necessarily - there was no equivalent for progressive groups to be targeted out, picked out for special attention.

 So you know, these groups are clearly, you know, associated with a lot of political activity.
 However, under the rules, under the law, you know, that cannot be their primary purpose.
 So it's up to the IRS to determine whether their political activity, advocating for or against the election of a person or the outcome of an election, is their primary purpose.

 CONAN: So the implication then is that, the explanation from the IRS is they were overwhelmed and this is a shortcut to help them reduce their workload.